Poetry & Prose

 My favorite things in Vermeer: the rugs, the Lace Maker's intent focus, the mess of red lace beneath her, the girl w the red hat's and the girl w the flute's mouths, how moist, the girl with the the Guitar Player, the pearls, the look on the geographer's and the astronomer's faces...so many things.
 In Vermeer, as in Bach one really DOES actually keep discovering things- a in other artists this is often said but not really so true.

 V's "The Milkmaid" visits the Met and I see its Vermeers along with the "Milkmaid" on 10/24/'09.
 It is a rainy day and multitudes are crowded into the museum.
 The equipoise, the quiet in the Vermeers hits home all the harder!
 He allows one to "get away".
 All the critics speculation on erotic subtexts to this painting?
 Maybe- but I wonder.
 Aren't they speculating?
 One hears the words a "convincing case is made" for this sort of garr bahge.
 I enjoy asking the attendant guards have they gotten a buzzz occasionally from one or another of these world's greatest paintings?
-Responses are disappointing no's- it's just a job to them.
-I remember when I subbed for my poet friend at the Phillips back in the 60's and never forgot the Hopper, the Bacon, the Dove .....
+Responses are disappointing: no - it's just a job to them.
+I remember when I subbed for my poet friend at the Phillips back in the 60's ....I never forgot the Klee, the Hopper, the Bacon, the Arthur Dove .....

-In 1960 for the magazine "Semana", Marta Traba) described in lyric terms approaching poetry the metaphysical role of light.
 "No matter how many galleries one may visit, filled tho they may be with the most ingenious, the most dazzling, the most touching, and the most powerful of man's creations, there is nothing to compare with the handling of light in the works of Jan Vermeer of Delft.
 Better than anyone before or since, V understood that light is not merely the definitive element in painting but that which imparts life to being and objects in repose.
 This life has nothing to do with everyday existence, although outwardly it reflects the simplest of things-those to be seen in Dutch interiors.
 It is life infused with light, life preserved in a light that is eternal.
 It was Vermeer who came closest to realizing the great ambition, common to all artists, of making his painted creations immortal.
 The girl pouring from a jug and the girl pausing from her music reveal the metaphysical role performed by light.
 Light has captured their very essence, taking them by surprise, absorbed in themselves- creatures of air that once seen are never to be forgotten.
 It has raised them to the very peak of creative effort and sustains them there by its power, soaring over the heaven and hell of all other painting."

 Oh, yes.
 This was an example of good writing about art- I noticed that of all the arts- drma, poetry, music, art seemed to attract the worst writers- the most obtuse, most needlessly complicated (especially the French writers).
-They were almost as bad as philosophers at making their thoughts clear (think of Whtehead, or Sartre or Wittgenstein?)
+They were almost as bad as philosophers at making their thoughts clear (think of Whitehead, or Sartre or Wittgenstein?)

 The Spanish say that the eye is the most erotic organ!
 To me it is the ear, but I can see what the Spanish mean!
 Their art seems somehow more passionate.